-5. What is this s tory mostly abo out? • A. Tamara s sees a rabbit on the trail.
-B. Tamara h as a picnic with n her family.
-C. Tamara g goes on her first t hike.
-D. Tamara s sees a waterfall and a pool.
-6. Read the follo trail.
-Tamara gas oy the side of the ound."
-As used in this s entence, what does the wor d "gasped" most nearly mean?
-A. took in an d let out a long breath to show v boredom B. said some ething_quietly_so that_only_one person-woul d-hear · . · C. said some ething very loud lly because of anger • D. breathed in suddenly and l loudly becaus se of surprise or shock 7.
-Choose the ar swer that best t completes th e sentence below.
-Tamara gets tired d after hiking fo or an hour, she kee ps hiking a nyway.
-A. but B. so • C. after : · · D. like 8.
-How does Tam ara feel when she wakes up o?
+5. What is this story mostly about?

+A. Tamara sees a rabbit on the trail.

+B. Tamara has a picnic with her family.

+C. Tamara goes on her first hike.

+D. Tamara sees a waterfall and a pool.

+6. Read the following sentences: "She saw a small and furry rabbit by the side of the trail.
+Tamara gasped with surprise, and the rabbit ran away at the sound."

+As used in this sentence, what does the word "gasped" most nearly mean?

+A. took in and let out a long breath to show boredom

+B. said something quietly so that only one person would hear

+C. said something very loudly because of anger

+D. breathed in suddenly and loudly because of surprise or shock

+7. Choose the answer that best completes the sentence below.

+Tamara gets tired after hiking for an hour, she keeps hiking anyway.

+A. but

+B. so

+C. after

+D. like

+8. How does Tamara feel when she wakes up?

 9. Most days Tamara hates getting up early, but today is different.
-Why does Tamara feel differently today? · 10.
-The author states at the end of the passage that Tamara "decided that she liked hiking."
+Why does Tamara feel differently today?
+10. The author states at the end of the passage that Tamara "decided that she liked hiking."
 What may have made Tamara feel this way?
 Use information from the passage to support your answer.